etlbox/etlbox.website/doks_v1.8/content/docs/transformations/overview.md

 **CachedRowTransformation**: Similar to RowTransformation, with access to a cache of previously processed rows for comparison or deduplication logic.

+**ConditionalSplit**: Evaluates each incoming row against a predicate.
+If the condition is met, the row is routed to the main output; otherwise, it can be sent to a secondary path.

 **ColumnTransformation**: Changes the structure of the row by renaming, reordering, or removing properties.
 Always returns a dynamic object.

+**DbTypeCheck**: Validates incoming data against database column types, ensuring consistency before insertion.

+**Distinct**: Removes duplicate rows by comparing content and allowing only the first occurrence.

 **FilterTransformation**: Excludes rows that do not satisfy a specified condition.

-**Distinct**: Removes duplicate rows by comparing content and allowing only the first occurrence.

 **LookupTransformation**: Adds fields to each row by matching values from a preloaded lookup dataset.